sygint/awesome-cv-astro/docs/TROUBLESHOOTING.md

 - GitHub Issues: Bug reports and feature requests
 - Discussions: Questions and community support
-- PRD.md: Check if issue is known/planned
+-- Check project roadmap or open an issue to confirm if the issue is planned